-UPDATE: Tether Tools has launched a Beta program for a macOS compatible Air Direct Utility (ADU) that will allow users of the Air Direct Wireless Tethering System to tether wirelessly on their Apple devices on Catalina.
-Air Direct customers can join the Beta here.
+UPDATE: Tether Tools has launched a new version for the Air Direct Utility (ADU) that will allow users of the Air Direct Wireless Tethering System to tether wirelessly on their Apple devices on Catalina.
+Air Direct customers can download the latest version of the Air Direct Utility (ADU) here.

 The alternate workflow options presented below still remain a useful guide when troubleshooting software compatibility issues when tethering in the future.